Subadditivity of Kodaira dimensions for fibrations of three-folds in positive characteristics: Introduction

-This paper aims to study subadditivity of Kodaira dimensions for fibrations with singular geometric generic fibers.
-Our main result is the following theorem, which generalizes the result (iv) above due to Patakfalvi, and can be applied to study fibrations of 3-folds. \begin{Theorem} Let $f:X\rightarrow Y$ be a separable fibration between two normal projective varieties over an algebraically closed field $k$ with $\mathrm{char} k = p>0$.
+This paper aims to treat the fibrations with possibly singular geometric generic fibers.
+Our main result is the following theorem. \begin{Theorem} Let $f:X\rightarrow Y$ be a separable fibration between two normal projective varieties over an algebraically closed field $k$ with $\mathrm{char}~k = p>0$.
 Assume either that $Y$ is smooth or that $f$ is flat.
 Let $D$ be a Cartier divisor on $X$.

 If there exist an effective $\mathbb{Q}$-Weil divisor $\Delta$ on $X$ and a big $\mathbb{Q}$-Cartier divisor $A$ on $Y$ such that